Shell Setting Up ‘New Energies’ Unit. Oil & Gas Companies to Cause Clash of Giants in Offshore Wind?

 On the other hand, offshore wind has brought peace of mind to companies such as RWE and DONG Energy, while Fugro, Boskalis, Van Oord and Aqualis highlighted their work in the sector as a bright spot in their results and business outlooks.

 (Offshore) wind of change

-“The future’s in the air, (…) blowing with the wind of change,” Scorpions sang.
-Although new energy technologies were not the topic of the famous rock band’s song, the verse certainly fits to describe the shift from fossil fuels to clean energy that could affect oil and gas companies, as the world is embarking on a global quest to change the future energy landscape, especially after the Paris climate change agreement was signed, which led governments worldwide to prioritise energy transition.
+“The future's in the air, (…) blowing with the wind of change,” Scorpions sang.
+Although new energy technologies were not the topic of the famous rock band’s song, the verse certainly fits to describe the shift from fossil fuels to clean energy that could affect oil and gas companies, as the world is embarking on a global quest to change the future energy landscape.
+Especially after the Paris Agreement was signed, which led governments worldwide to prioritise energy transition.

 Being a member of World Economic Forum’s working group that will soon release the results of its scenarios on the energy industry in relation to climate change, he said that the share of oil in the global energy mix will drop from the current 31% to under 20% in 2050, while gas will account for a little over 20%.

 The effect that this future setup might have on oil and gas players has created “two schools”, van der Veer said.
 “The first is that as the new global business environment changes, this will offer opportunities for big energy companies to develop new forms of energy.
 Then you won’t produce fossil fuels anymore at some point in the future.
 The second school says the mission of oil and gas companies is to produce oil and gas, and if this mission ends, then the companies end too.
 Then you pay out the dividend to the shareholders and stop,” he explained.